sheepreak/QuoteOfTheDayTDD/readme.md

 [X] Write the test that calls our endpoint with a correct parameter that contains unfortunate blanks

 [X] Handle this mechanic

+#### Bonus TDD7

+When a parameter is given, will return a quote regardless of the case

+[X] Write a test that calls the API and will return a quote although the parameter doesn't have the same capital letters as the quote

+[ ] Handle this